-This blog post will summarize some of the best sources out there for free elements to add to your architectural project: from furniture and skyboxes to textures, and everything in between!
-Create an emotional experience for your clients without breaking the bank!
+This blog post will summarize some of the best sources out there for free 3D assets and elements to add to your projects: from furniture and skyboxes to textures, and everything in between (check out this list of resources if you are interested in paid 3D assets and visualization tools).
+Transform your architectural renderings, and create an emotional experience for your clients without breaking the bank.
+Let's get started!

 The right textures can take your rendering from lifelike to astounding.
-And there are a lot of resources out there where you can find high-quality, free textures that will take your model to the next level.
+And there are a lot of resources out there where you can find high-quality, free 3D textures.
 Let’s take a look at some of my favorites.

 Why textures are important to architectural design